nemonik/hands-on-DevOps-gen2/README.md

 Test Summary: 14 successful, 0 failures, 0 skipped
 ```

-We check each resource (i.e., ingress, service, and deployment) in the deployment for conformance.
+We check each resource ([Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/), [Service](https://kubernetes.io/docs/concepts/services-networking/service/), and [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)) declared in the deployment for conformance.

-### 12.21.3.
+### 12.20.3.
 Add an `inspec` rule to the Makefile

 Add the [InSpec](https://github.com/inspec/inspec) step to our `Makefile` with `nvim`